Advertiser Disclosure

 When combing through various online forums, you’re likely to come across a host of opinions on bid upgrades.
 Some people swear by them, claiming that they rarely pay for full business class fares.

-Others mention that if a premium cabin is very important to them, such as for an international overnight flight, then they’d rather have a confirmed seat than taking a risk and waiting for the upgrade to be determined two days prior to departure.
+Others mention that if a premium cabin is very important to them, such as for an international overnight flight, then they’d much rather have a confirmed seat than taking a risk and waiting for the upgrade to be determined two days prior to departure.
 In these cases, they’re quite happy to pay more upfront for the premium seat.

 Bid upgrades can score you a seat in business class for a lower cost

-Since most airlines offer a “cooling off” period after booking flights, which gives you 24 hours to cancel your booking without a fee, you could always make a booking, look at the bid upgrade options, and then cancel it.
+Since most airlines offer a “cooling off” period after booking flights, which typically gives you 24 hours to cancel your booking without a fee, you could always make a booking, look at the bid upgrade options, and then cancel it.
 You could then book the same flights at a different fare to see what difference, if any, exists on the bid upgrade page.

 However, this requires a lot of time and legwork, and you’d want to be 100% certain that you aren’t going to wind up with a booking that you don’t want.